 We can also liquefy many gases by compressing them, if the temperature is not too high.
 The increased pressure brings the molecules of a gas closer together, such that the attractions between the molecules become strong relative to their KE.
 Consequently, they form liquids.
 Butane, C4H10, is the fuel used in disposable lighters and is a gas at standard temperature and pressure.
 Inside the lighter’s fuel compartment, the butane is compressed to a pressure that results in its condensation to the liquid state, as shown in Figure 3.

-Finally, if the temperature of a liquid becomes sufficiently low, or the pressure on the liquid becomes sufficiently high, the molecules of the liquid no longer have enough KE to overcome the IMF between them, and a solid forms.
+Finally, if the temperature of a liquid becomes sufficiently low, or the pressure on the liquid becomes sufficiently high, the molecules of the liquid no longer have enough KE to overcome the IMF between them and a solid forms.
 A more thorough discussion of these and other changes of state, or phase transitions, is provided in a later module of this chapter.

 Forces between Molecules

 Under appropriate conditions, the attractions between all gas molecules will cause them to form liquids or solids.
 This is due to intermolecular forces, not intramolecular forces.
 Intramolecular forces are those within the molecule that keep the molecule together, for example, the bonds between the atoms.
 Intermolecular forces are the attractions between molecules, which determine many of the physical properties of a substance.
 Figure 4 illustrates these different molecular forces.
 The strengths of these attractive forces vary widely, though usually the IMFs between small molecules are weak compared to the intramolecular forces that bond atoms together within a molecule.
-For example, to overcome the IMFs in one mole of liquid HCl and convert it into gaseous HCl requires only about 17 kilojoules.
-However, to break the covalent bonds between the hydrogen and chlorine atoms in one mole of HCl requires about 25 times more energy—430 kilojoules.
+For example, overcoming the IMFs in one mole of liquid HCl and converting it into gaseous HCl requires only about 17 kilojoules.
+However, breaking the covalent bonds between the hydrogen and chlorine atoms in one mole of HCl requires about 25 times more energy—430 kilojoules.

-All of the attractive forces between neutral atoms and molecules are known as van der Waals forces, although they are usually referred to more informally as intermolecular attraction.
+All of the attractive forces between neutral atoms and molecules are known as van der Waals forces, although they are usually referred to more informally as an intermolecular attraction.
 We will consider the various types of IMFs in the next three sections of this module.

 One of the three van der Waals forces is present in all condensed phases, regardless of the nature of the atoms or molecules composing the substance.
-This attractive force is called the London dispersion force in honor of German-born American physicist Fritz London who, in 1928, first explained it.
+This attractive force is called the London dispersion forces in honor of German-born American physicist Fritz London who, in 1928, first explained it.
 This force is often referred to as simply the dispersion force.
 Because the electrons of an atom or molecule are in constant motion (or, alternatively, the electron’s location is subject to quantum-mechanical variability), at any moment in time, an atom or molecule can develop a temporary, instantaneous dipole if its electrons are distributed asymmetrically.
 The presence of this dipole can, in turn, distort the electrons of a neighboring atom or molecule, producing an induced dipole.
 These two rapidly fluctuating, temporary dipoles thus result in a relatively weak electrostatic attraction between the species—a so-called dispersion force like that illustrated in Figure 5.

 Dispersion forces that develop between atoms in different molecules can attract the two molecules to each other.
 The forces are relatively weak, however, and become significant only when the molecules are very close.
 Larger and heavier atoms and molecules exhibit stronger dispersion forces than do smaller and lighter atoms and molecules.
 F2 and Cl2 are gases at room temperature (reflecting weaker attractive forces); Br2 is a liquid, and I2 is a solid (reflecting stronger attractive forces).
 Trends in observed melting and boiling points for the halogens clearly demonstrate this effect, as seen in Table.

-|Melting and Boiling Points of the Halogens|
+|Melting and Boiling Points of the Halogens

 The increase in melting and boiling points with increasing atomic/molecular size may be rationalized by considering how the strength of dispersion forces is affected by the electronic structure of the atoms or molecules in the substance.
 In a larger atom, the valence electrons are, on average, farther from the nuclei than in a smaller atom.
 Thus, they are less tightly held and can more easily form the temporary dipoles that produce the attraction.
 The measure of how easy or difficult it is for another electrostatic charge (for example, a nearby ion or polar molecule) to distort a molecule’s charge distribution (its electron cloud) is known as polarizability.
 A molecule that has a charge cloud that is easily distorted is said to be very polarizable and will have large dispersion forces; one with a charge cloud that is difficult to distort is not very polarizable and will have small dispersion forces.